Change is the law of life and those who look only to the past or present are certain to miss the future

 Having said that, Coca-Cola has continuously evolved as a beverage industry in response to consumer trends and other factors to keep delivering high value to consumers with diverse needs.
 When consumers started becoming conscious about sugary drinks, the company responded with healthier alternatives and products like Diet Coke.
 It would not be incorrect to say, the success of the company can be largely attributed to a wide spectrum of success stories of effective change management.

 Besides, over the years, the company has driven massive changes in its advertising and marketing strategies with digital transformation at the epicenter of these changes.
+For instance, Coca-Cola strategically incorporated a QR code featuring their logo to enhance customer engagement and increase downloads for Coke Studio music.
 Also, in terms of its workforce planning, Coca-Cola changed its hiring policies to make room for diversion and inclusion in its workforce to drive greater business value.
 Also, the company has incorporated changes in response to the growing preference for sustainability.

 Therefore, Coca-Cola’s legacy of more than a century has been largely dependent on change management.
 The company has always responded proactively to internal and external changes and hence, it serves as a perfect change management case study.